smile176223/Tireless/README.md

 Explore the community that moves together here.

 ## Features

 - Project Architecture Using MVVM.
+- Customized collectionview with compositional layouts.
-- Use firebase to store data when creating a plan.
+- Use Firebase to store data when creating a plan.
+- Use AVFoundation to preview camera footage.
 - Pose detect by using Google MLKit.
 - Use recognition results to determine motion.
 - When exercising, record the screen through ReplayKit.
-- Upload videos using firebase storage.
+- Upload videos using Firebase Storage.
 - Explore the video wall to read videos.
 - Use video caching when downloading videos to reduce the cost burden.
+- Managed basic synchronous and asynchronous execution with GCD operation.
+- Manage users with Firebase Authentication.

-## Third Party Library
+## Libraries
 - SwiftLint
 - Lottie
 - Google MLKit